How to Resurrect / Recover Hacked WordPress Website?

 How do you know if your website is affected?

-– Unknown Code in your program Files
+– Unknown code is found in your program files

 What to do